 You should do this for every question you get incorrect.
 I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

 Step 2: Start each study session by reviewing your notebook that contains your unknown unknowns.
 As you do more questions, you will get questions wrong on topics already recorded in your notebook.
 For example, if you answer a question incorrectly on which age group most commonly gets de Quervain tendinopathy, you’ll record in your notebook something like “de Quervain tendinopathy: Epidemiology includes women between 30–50 yrs old and postpartum.”
 Two weeks later if you can’t name the diagnostic test characterized by thumb flexion and ulnar deviation of the wrist, you should go back through your notebook to find your first entry on “de Quervain tendinopathy” and add the “Finkelstein test” as the way to diagnose the condition.
 While we are on the topic, here is a cheat sheet for de Quervain tendinopathy.

-After a month or two of recording your incorrect answer explanations, you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
-If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll identify most of your blind spots that questions can be asked about.
+After a month or two of recording your incorrect answer explanations, you’ll have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
+If you do this on a consistent basis and get through 1,000 question bank questions for a 150- to 175-question standardized exam, you’ll identify most of your blind spots that questions can be asked about.
 You will convert your unknown unknowns to known knowns.

-With the Family Nurse Practitioner Certification Exam available to you, now is the perfect time to begin this system.
+With the FNP Certification Exam waiting for you, now is the perfect time to begin this system.
 It leaves plenty of time to accumulate your unknown unknowns.

 Strategy 2: Taking advantage of human error